Transportation in Shreveport

-Shreveport is the third largest city and the principal city of the third largest metropolitan area in the U.S. state of Louisiana, as well as being the 109th largest city in the United States.
+Shreveport is the third most populous city and the principal city of the third largest metropolitan area in the U.S. state of Louisiana, as well as being the 147th most populous city in the United States.

 Roads and highways

 Shreveport's past reflects the need for mass transit and public roads.
 As far back as the 1870s residents used mule-drawn streetcars that were later converted to electric-motorized cars by 1890.
 Commuter rail in Shreveport flourished for many decades, and rail car lines extended out to rural areas.
 In the 1930 the trolleys and rail cars were replaced by rubber-wheel trolleys and buses.
 In the 1960s the interstate system came to the area with construction of Interstate 20.

 The highway system has a cross-hair and loop freeway structure.
 The loop consist of Interstate 220 on the north and Louisiana Highway 3132 on the south, forming approximately a 8 mi diameter semi-loop around downtown.

 Shreveport lies along the route of the proposed Interstate 69 NAFTA superhighway that will link Canada, the U.S. industrial Midwest, Texas, and Mexico.